-During stressful situations such as cold or high altitudes, increased tyrosine levels improved mood by decreasing the intensity of cold symptoms and decreased oxygen levels.
+During stressful situations such as cold or high altitudes, increased tyrosine levels improve mood by decreasing the intensity of cold symptoms and reducing oxygen levels.

 In a long-term study, patients in Antarctica received tyrosine supplements daily during summer and winter.
 However, during stressful conditions in the winter months, tyrosine supplements helped improve mood (by 47%).

 The summer conditions were not hard enough to provoke an illicit response.